dcunited001/pcf_project/README.md

 - but what about other features of the cells?  can they predict fragmentation?
   - or are should features be ignored because they are not causitive?

+- instead of relying solely on the FGA% for the training set,
+  - can i assess features in the image and attach my confidence to that number for each set?

 good questions:
 - how would a biological neural network do Fourier Transform?
 - how do the DX and TS images vary?